 Lincoln inmate dies at Reception and Treatment Center

-NDCS says Floyd Martin, 88, died Sunday at the Reception and Treatment Center in Lincoln where he had been incarcerated.

-Martin had been serving a 35-to-40-year sentence out of Custer County for second-degree sexual assault of a child.
+LINCOLN, Neb.
+(WOWT) - An inmate who had been serving time at Lincoln’s Reception and Treatment Center has died.

+Randall Dasher, 56, died Monday at the RTC, where he was incarcerated.
+Dasher’s sentence began in May of 2009.
+He was serving a 13-31 year sentence on multiple theft charges, criminal impersonation, escape and possession of a controlled substance out of Sarpy, Douglas and Lancaster Counties.

-His cause of death had not yet been determined, but NDCS says he was being treated for a medical condition.
-As is standard policy when an inmate dies in NDCS’ custody, a grand jury will be convened to investigate his death.
+Dasher’s cause of death has not been determined, but NDCS says he was being treated for a medical condition.

+As is the case whenever an inmate dies in NDCS custody, a grand jury will be convened to conduct an investigation.

 Copyright 2023 WOWT.
 All rights reserved.